untergunter/enriched_stancy/README.txt

     models.py - holds the different architectures we used. consistency_ps_hp_tuning.py - consistency + part of speech model training bert_sentiment.py - consistency + sentiment model training

+    to run an example on google-colab open Hyper_parameter_tuning.ipynb

+4. the results of the different hyper-parameter searches are at "results" folder.